 - Level Ground

 - Higher Grounds

 - Grumpy Mule

-It is always a good idea to research brands and companies online prior to buying their coffee.
-Not only does coffee sourcing affect working conditions for farmers and the strength of their communities, but it is also a factor in the quality and flavor of the product itself.
-So the more you know about a brand, the more confident you can be about providing your guests with a good product.
+Second only to oil, coffee has the highest export volume to North America and Europe, allowing farmers in developing countries to sell their coffee to the developed world.
+It is always a good idea to research brands and companies online before buying their coffee.
+Not only does coffee sourcing affect working conditions for farmers and their communities, but it is also a factor in the quality and flavor of the product itself.
+The more you know about a brand, the more confidence you can have about providing your guests with a quality product.